MSpace-WHU/CC-ICP/README.md

-# CC-ICP: Cylinder-Constrained ICP for Forest Point Cloud Fine Registration
+# CC-ICP: Cylinder-Constrained Iterative Closest Point for Forest Point Cloud Fine Registration

-This repository contains the official C++ implementation of **CC-ICP (Cylinder-Constrained Iterative Closest Point)**, a dedicated fine registration algorithm for forest laser point clouds, as described in the paper.
-The proposed method is not limited to specific scanning equipment and is universally applicable to various types of forest scene point cloud data.
+This repository contains the official C++ implementation of **CC-ICP (Cylinder-Constrained Iterative Closest Point)**, a dedicated fine registration algorithm for forest point clouds, as described in the paper.

 ## Overview